Daily Maverick investigations and award winners 2023

 Vodacom Journalist of the Year awards

-Tamsin Mertelkamp – National winner of the Vodacom Young Journalist award (also the Western Cape Young Journalist of the Year)
+Tamsin Metelerkamp – National winner of the Vodacom Young Journalist award (also the Western Cape Young Journalist of the Year)

 Victoria O’Regan – Western Cape regional winner for “Docking in the dark — Sanctioned Russian ship drops anchor at Simon’s Town Naval Base”